HerveDelaunay/portfolio-template/README.md

 An other issue that I had was that I had trouble to change the color of the arrows in the About me button of the homepage.
 These arrows are in SVG format, and I wanted to change their colors on hover.
 I learned that there are three ways of displaying SVGs :

-- Pasting the SVG code between <svg> tags.
+- Pasting the SVG code between svg tags.
-- Importing the SVG and paste its name in the source tag of an image.
+- Importing the SVG and pasting its name in the source attribute of an image.
 - Creating a functional component which returns the SVG.

 The third solution is really flexible, because you can pass different props to the SVG component depending on the context :